Site by MULTO.com

 Melissa Ulto’s video art piece, unMade Movie, became part of the permanent video art archive at the Getty Research Institute in 2017, as part of the Joanie4Jackie collection.
 The piece was part of 2002’s “Who Stole My Chainletter” edition.

-Melissa has a long history with art and activism, and is part of the Guerilla Girls (Maya Deren, performance/activism training group).
-She also created graphics and on-air art for Occupy Wall Street, as part of their streaming team.
+Melissa has a long history with art and activism, and is part of the Guerrilla Girls (as Maya Deren, a performance/activism training group), which included a European tour – live streaming the performances and running workshops for women in Slovenia, Hungary and Greece how to do activist street theater and poster design.
+She created graphics and on-air art for Occupy Wall Street, was an on-location live streamer, and built a green screen stage, as key member of their streaming team.
 She continues to lend her support and skills to various movements and non-profits, like the Every28hoursplays.org and Justice Quilt sites.

 Specialties: video design/installation, digital signage technologies – dev/code/install/maintain, live streaming installations, digital broadcasting, filmmaking, AR/VR, brand & identity marketing, 3D and digital art techniques, video editing and animation techniques, installation prototyping/layouts, fine art techniques